Skip to content

 Specifying Lean Versions

-You can specify which version of Lean 4 you want to use when no project is specified:
+Specify which version of Lean 4 to use when no project is specified:

 from lean_interact import LeanREPLConfig, LeanServer